 After that, you can find more ways to cut back on your spending to set aside money for creating an emergency fund and paying down your debt.

 Finding simple ways to cut your budget is one of the best ways to start an emergency fund.
-As you adjust your spending habits to align with your monthly budget, you can find even more ways to save and increase the amount of money you set aside for savings each month.
+As you adjust your spending habits to align with your monthly budget, you will be able to find even more ways to save and increase the amount of money you set aside for savings each month.

 Emergency Fund Savings Tips